devilWH40k/epam_project/README.md

     ```sh
     $ python3 data.py
     ```
-6. Run the application in development mode by setting flask environment variables:
+6. Run the application in development mode by setting flask environment variables(http://127.0.0.1:5000 ):
     ```sh
     $ export FLASK_ENV=development
     $ flask run
     ```
-   or you can run the application in production mode:
+   or you can run the application in production mode with gunicorn:
     ```sh
-    $ flask run
+    $ gunicorn -w 4 "department_app:create_app()"
     ```
+   will be available at http://127.0.0.1:8000
 -------------
 **After these steps you shoud see something like that:**